 People who visit the gym frequently will tell you that getting to the gym on the first day was the hardest.
-But their goal to stay fit is was much easier to attain by the frequent visits they made afterwards.
+But their goal to stay fit is was much easier to attain by the frequent visits they made afterward.

 They will also tell you that it is way easier to make a daily commitment than it is to make a weekly or monthly commitment to going to the gym.

-If you take a look at what you are doing to try accomplishing your goals… when was the last time you worked them?
+If you take a look at what you are doing to try accomplishing your goals… when was the last time you worked on them?

-However if it has been a week, a month or even a year… then don’t be surprised if it gets harder to find the motivation to get back to making progress.
+However, if it has been a week, a month, or even a year… then don’t be surprised if it gets harder to find the motivation to get back to making progress.

 So here are my 4 ways in which you can create and keep your momentum up when working on your goals.

-To get the most out of momentum, you need to be in a distraction free zone.
+To get the most out of momentum, you need to be in a distraction-free zone.
 This is why people go to the gym.
 Working out at home might be cost-effective, but the constant distractions make it difficult to do a proper workout.

 But at the gym, everyone knows exactly why they are there.
 It’s even a common practice to have members turn off their mobile phones while at the gym.
 They intentionally prevent themselves from being easily distracted.